ruohu/books-info/README.md

 ## About The Project

 BooksInfo is a simple application that let the user discover new books of a specific category.

+### Live Demo

+Follow the link and try the app online: https://booksinfojs.netlify.app

 ### Built With